StephanWidor/Glubschauge/README.md

 ## Linux

-Besides a recent compiler (gcc or clang) and Qt, you need cmake, tbb, and openmp.
-On Debian/Ubuntu:

-`sudo apt-get install cmake libtbb-dev libomp-dev`
+A recent compiler, Qt6 and cmake is needed, optionally OpenMP.

-If you want the app to be able to save gif files, you need magick++:
+If you want the app to be able to save gif files, you also need magick++ (on arch linux imagemagick package, on debian/ubuntu libmagick++-dev)

-`sudo apt-get install libmagick++-dev`

 Then do

 ```
 mkdir build
 cd build
-cmake -DCMAKE_PREFIX_PATH=PATH_TO_YOUR_QT_INSTALL/gcc_64
+cmake -DCMAKE_PREFIX_PATH=PATH_TO_YOUR_QT_INSTALL/gcc_64 ..
-make -j$(nproc)
+cmake --build . -j
 ```

 On Linux, you can also stream to an output device.
-If you have v4l2loopback installed (on Debian/Ubuntu deb packages v4l2loopback-dkms and v4l2loopback-utils), do e.g.
+If you have v4l2loopback installed (on Debian/Ubuntu deb packages v4l2loopback-dkms and v4l2loopback-utils, same on Arch Linux), do e.g.

 ```